 Watkins said she was not certain of the state law that allows for the removal of inmates from the publicly accessible database, but that it was most recently done with former State Representative Randy Terrill.
 However, Terrill’s information, including his mug shot and charges remains online as of the publication of this story.
 Terrill’s incarceration for bribery ended last year, but he remains on probation.

 I am sure the usual trite and lame excuses for the removal will be trotted out that it was for his safety since he was a former LEO, but, that does little to show respect towards his many victims.
 If Holtzclaw did not want to end up in prison, he should have thought more of the humanity and womanhood of the 13 known Black women he raped and viciously maltreated.

 Justice was served for these 13 Black women, but it is a slap in the face to them that this thing is being protected by the very system that is supposed to be punishing him.
-If he were a Black officer accused of these crimes his face would be plastered all over the world, and he would not be put into administered segregation from the other inmates, so in that sense, these Black women victims are still being harmed by the kid glove treatment this creature has been given.
+If he were a Black officer accused of these crimes his face would be plastered all over the world, this case would not have been buried by the white-run media, and he would not be put into administered segregation from the other inmates, so in that sense, these Black women victims are still being harmed by the kid glove treatment this creature has been given.